ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The `HpkeConfigList` structure contains one or more `HpkeConfig` structures in decreasing order of preference.
 This allows an Aggregator to support multiple HPKE configurations simultaneously.

-[TODO: Allow Aggregators to return HTTP status code 403 Forbidden in deployments that use authentication to avoid leaking information about which tasks exist.]

 ~~~
 HpkeConfig HpkeConfigList<1..2^16-1>;